Fiber Optic vs. Copper: What Should You Choose for Your Business

 Moreover, data transmitted through copper cables is vulnerable to electromagnetic interference from signals in adjacent cables.
 This, in turn, takes a toll on signal strength and speed.
 It can also result in cross-talk, thus posing security threats.

 On the other hand, the use of glass in fiber optic cables insulates the light signals.
-This, in turn, protects the data from interference and cross-talk.
+This glass insulation protects the data from interference and cross-talk.
 It further enhances the speed and reliability of fiber optic internet.

 Connect With LS Networks